mbeckdev/mbeckdev/README.md

 ### Hi there 👋
-🌱 I'm currently learning JavaScript and web development.
-I'm working through The Odin Project because they have awesome JavaScript projects.
+🌱 I'm currently learning React and web development.
+I'm working through The Odin Project because they have tons of awesome projects.

 🔭 Latest exciting project:
 - A couple tiny tiny CRUD apps to practice React with class components and with functional components with Hooks